kteh123/Weasel/README.md

 # Generate the Executable

-If you wish to get one file that executes the whole software, you can compile the Python project into an executable of the operative system you're using by using `pyinstaller`.
+If you wish to get one file that executes the whole software, you can compile the Python project into an executable of the operative system you're using by using the `pyinstaller` package.

-First, you need to install it by running:

-`pip install pyinstaller`

-Then you have to navigate to your Weasel folder
+First, you have to navigate to your Weasel folder

 `cd <Weasel_folder_path>`

-and run the following command:
+and run the following python command:

-`pyinstaller --hidden-import requests --hidden-import xnat --exclude-module External --onefile Weasel.py`

-If you wish to go forward with this procedure, it's highly recommended that you use a new and clean python virtual environment to install the relevant packages and make use of those only during compilation.
+`python compile_and_generate_binary.py`

-The generated executable can be found in the `dist` folder.
-You may delete the `build` folder and the `Weasel.spec` file which are created during this process.
+You may use your IDE instead of the terminal during this process.
+The generated executable can be found in the `Weasel` folder.

-## Multiframe Images
+## Other Info

 Weasel runs the command `emf2sf` of [dcm4che](https://www.dcm4che.org/) on Multiframe DICOM.
-The authors will describe more details about this on the [website](https://weasel.pro).
+Elastix will be integrated in the future.